-United States Regiments & Batteries > Wisconsin
+United States Regiments & Batteries > Wisconsin > 7th Wisconsin Infantry Regiment

-The 7th Wisconsin Volunteer Infantry Regiment lost 10 officers and 271 enlisted men killed or mortally wounded and 143 enlisted men by disease during the Civil War.
+The 7th Wisconsin Infantry Regiment lost 10 officers and 271 enlisted men killed or mortally wounded and 143 enlisted men by disease during the Civil War.
 The Seventh Wisconsin is honored by a monument on the Gettysburg battlefield.

 1861

-August Organized at Camp Randall, Madison, Wisconsin
+Organized at Camp Randall, Madison, Wisconsin

-September 21 Left State for Washington, D.C.
+September 21 Left Wisconsin for Washington, D.C.

 October 1 Arrived in Washington and attached to King’s Brigade, McDowell’s Division, Army of the Potomac and duty in the Defenses of Washington